 As your practice of loving kindness matures, these healthy feelings of love and compassion will spontaneously become apart of your psyche and your all around approach to life.

-Ironically, developing an abundant resource of these softer emotions will provide you with an amazing amount of power and strength.
-This ability to carry love and experience empathy will become essential in cultivating strong relationships, dealing with adversity, and overcoming challenge.
+Ironically, developing an abundant resource of these softer emotions will provide you with an amazing amount of power, strength, and mental resilience.
+This ability to carry love and experience empathy will become essential in cultivating strong relationships, dealing with adversity, and overcoming challenges.